rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-24-topologies-azure-service-bus.md

 ![](https://imgur.com/PYOY7fj.png)

+{: .notice--info}
+<i class="fas fa-info-circle"></i> <br>
-📓 N-Service bus helps us to retrieve the message and search for subscriber and invoke the handle method of the Handler.
+**N-Service Bus** helps us to retrieve the message and search for subscriber and invoke the handle method of the Handler.
 All of this code is already written in N-Service Bus.
 That helps a lot when you are working with Azure Service Bus Transport.
 I recommend using N-Service Bus.

 ## References